BU-ISCIII/BU-ISCIII/docs/ExomeEB-ExomeTrio-WGSTrio-service.md

 ---

 If everything is correct and all the necessary files and links have indeed been generated, you can proceed with the service completion.
 To do this, execute the **finish** module of buisciii-tools.
+Please make sure the .log file is saved within the **`DOC`** folder of the service.
+If this is not the case, please move this file into this folder manually.

     $ bu-isciii --log-file SRVIIERXXX.X.finish.log finish SRVIIERXXX.X